 Some low-income Medicare beneficiaries may be eligible for assistance to help cover their health care costs.
 The Medicare Savings Program, administered by the states, helps people with limited income and savings with some or all of their Medicare premiums, deductibles and coinsurance expenses.

 The ACA created new opportunities under Medicaid for coverage.
 As a result, some low-income Hispanic individuals may be able to receive health coverage in states that expand their Medicaid programs or through the new health insurance marketplaces.
-Since 2014, states have had the option to expand Medicaid coverage to adults with incomes up to 138 percent of the poverty level ($28,676) for a family of three in 2018.
-According to a January 2018 Gallup survey, Hispanics have seen nearly a 10-percentage point drop in their rate of uninsured from 38.7 percent in 2013 to 29.6 percent in 2017.
+Since 2014, states have had the option to expand Medicaid coverage to adults with incomes up to 138 percent of the poverty level ($29,435) for a family of three in 2020.
 However, significant coverage gaps remain.
 In states that have not expanded Medicaid, many Hispanics remain uninsured.

 For individuals who aren’t eligible for Medicaid, the ACA also establishes health insurance marketplaces, where uninsured individuals can purchase health coverage.
 Tax credits are available to help moderate-income people buy health insurance.
 Because of the health insurance marketplaces, millions of uninsured Hispanic Americans gained access to new opportunities for coverage.